ApolloResearch/rib/README.md

 # rib

-This repository contains the core functionality and experiments related to Rotation into the Interaction Basis.
+This repository contains the core functionality and rib_scripts related to Rotation into the Interaction Basis.

 For a formal introduction to the method, see